vicsesi/PyTorch-STN/README.md

 | :-------------------------:|:-------------------------:
 | ![alt text](https://github.com/vicsesi/Pytorch-STN/blob/main/imgs/cm_conv_50.png?raw=true) |  ![alt text](https://github.com/vicsesi/Pytorch-STN/blob/main/imgs/cm_coordconv_50.png?raw=true) |

 For this image classification problem, using the CoordConv layer doesn't improve the performance in classification task.
 Although the previous tables shows that the accuracy is slightly worse in predictions with CoordConv layer during 50 training epochs, we've also evaluated the performance with less number of training epochs.
 All of the experiments shown that the accuracy does not improve considerably using CoordConv layers.
-In image classification we don't expect see much improvement, because Conv layers are actually designed to be spatially invariant
+In image classification we don't expect see much improvement, because Conv layers are actually designed to be spatially invariant.

 ## Using Leaky ReLU activation function